 Science North’s highly trained staff recognize their impact and influence on the thoughts and opinions of children.
-Through engaging activities and workshops the science camps spark natural curiosity while inspiring a love for science — whether in-person or online!
+Through engaging activities and workshops the science camps spark natural curiosity while inspiring a love for science!
 From nature-themed camps to animal adventures, to technology-based programming, there is sure to be a camp that appeals to every science lover!

 4-DAY SPECIALTY CAMP

 Buy more than one camp and get 10% off the same order!